Counterfactually Fair Conformal Prediction: INTRODUCTION

 \subsection{Related Work}

 Fairness in conformal prediction has primarily focused on group fairness notions~\citep{romano2020malice}. \citet{vadlamani2025a} propose a method that adapts common group fairness notions (e.g., demographic parity, equalized odds) to conformal prediction without requiring group membership during test time.
 One line of work tailors CP-based regression to group-fairness goals, specifically Demographic Parity and Equal Opportunity \citep{liu2022conformalized,wang2023equal}.
 A separate line advances CP methods that seek equalized coverage across groups \citep{lu2022fair}.
 Our work differs in that we focus on individual-level counterfactual fairness for set-valued predictors.
+Moreover, recent human-subject studies by~\citet{cresswell2025conformal} show that enforcing equalized coverage across groups can inadvertently increase disparate impact in decision-making, further underscoring the need for alternative fairness notions for prediction sets.
 There is also a growing body of work that combines causality with uncertainty quantification, though not in the context of fairness. \citet{lei2021conformal, schroder2024conformal, chen2024conformal} study conformal prediction for potential outcomes in causal inference.
 However, these methods do not consider fairness.
 We next summarize counterfactual fairness methods for point predictors.

 Counterfactual fairness (CF), introduced by \citet{kusner2017counterfactual}, is an individual-level fairness notion that requires a predictor's output to remain invariant under counterfactual changes to protected attributes.
 There are several strategies to design CF predictors. \citet{kusner2017counterfactual} propose to learn a predictor only on the features that are not descendants of the protected attribute $A$ in the causal graph. \citet{zuo2023counterfactually} propose a method that achieves CF by mixing representations of factual and counterfactual instances before feeding to a predictor. \citet{zhou2024counterfactual} propose a method that combines both factual and counterfactual predictions weighted by the probability of the corresponding protected attribute value. \citet{di2020counterfactual,garg2019counterfactual} study regularizers that penalize differences in predictions between factual and counterfactual instances.
 These methods focus on point predictors, while we extend CF to set-valued predictors and design a conformal prediction procedure that enforces this property.